Edit

 Monitoring

-Diagnostics are configured for all services.
-All services except App Service are configured to capture all logs.
-App Service is configured to capture AppServiceHTTPLogs, AppServiceConsoleLogs, AppServiceAppLogs, and AppServicePlatformLogs.
-During the POC phase, it's important to understand which logs and metrics are available for capture.
+This architecture configures diagnostics for all services.
+All services except App Service and Azure AI Foundry capture logs.
+App Service captures AppServiceHTTPLogs, AppServiceConsoleLogs, AppServiceAppLogs, and AppServicePlatformLogs.
+Azure AI Foundry captures RequestResponse.
+During the POC phase, you should understand which logs and metrics are available for collection.
 When you move to production, remove log sources that don't add value and only create noise and cost for your workload's log sink.

-Because this architecture is optimized for learning and isn't intended for production use, operational guidance like GenAIOps is out of scope.
-When you move toward production, follow the language model operations guidance in the baseline architecture.
+This architecture is optimized for learning and isn't intended for production use, so operational guidance like GenAIOps is out of scope.
+When you move toward production, follow the Azure AI Foundry model guidance.

 Development